- Garden

 Stout, Ruth.
 Gardening Without Work, For the Aging, the Busy & the Indolent.
 Eighth Printing.
 1973.
 Book is in very good condition; dust jacket is in good plus condition—jacket shows mild discoloration, chipping to the spine ends, and a few minor tears.

 Midcentury garden enthusiast Ruth Stout, sister of mystery writer Rex Stout, became something of a literary celebrity herself when she happened upon a minimalist approach to horticulture.
-In this book, she writes about the success she had on her fifty-five acre Connecticut farm through a laborsaving system that relied almost entirely upon mulching.
-[Caveat: her brother’s hero Nero Wolfe would surely not have attempted this system with his prized orchids.]
+In this book, she writes about the success she had on her fifty-five-acre Connecticut farm through a laborsaving system that relied almost entirely upon mulching.
+In that factory farming, ultra-processed era, her traditional approach was ironically avant-garde, but in the back-to-nature 21st Century, it has returned to the mainstream.

 “Now and then I am asked (usually by an irritated expert) why I think I invented mulching.
 Well, naturally, I don’t think so.
 God invented it simply by deciding to have the leaves fall off the tree once a year.”